AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

-The ship, space, stars and sun.
+The ship, space, stars and death star.
+Shaders loaded in to explosion where it changes colour.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

-main function
+main function. create explosion textures and load explosion key.

 ## Section 3: Creation and Use of 2D Shapes

 ### How have you fulfilled this requirement?

 2 rectangles to hold the spaceship (originally tried to fit millenium falcon but its scaling was off).
-Circle for the sun.
+Circle for the death star and explosion.
-Dots for the stars
+Dots for the stars.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

-Images on screen
+Images on screen.
+Stars, death star and xwing.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

-stars, ship and circle
+stars, ship and circle files.
+shader1, shader2, shader3 glsl files.

 ## Section 4: Use of Textures

 ### How have you fulfilled this requirement?

-in main.cpp
+in main.cpp more as well as load explosion key and create explosion textures. explosion textures are loaded in a hashmap to prevent remaking the same texture.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

-The sun is off a glassy texture (blue and orange).
-Spaceship in centre.
+After 15 seconds the death star should change to an explosion.
+The explosion should be animated.
+After 15 seconds the explosion will go back to the death star texture.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 Render loop in main and initialisation.
+Load explosion key to create the animation by swapping the textures.

 ### Section 5: Subjective Mark